Whitney Nic James

 2. Finishing What I Started

 • I’m keeping the details about this one private for now.
-However, I will say this is something I shared on my Life Goal List.
+However, this is something I shared on my Life Goal List.

 RELATED: 11 GRATITUDE JOURNAL PROMPTS + 11 DAILY AFFIRMATIONS